The Purple Cow book can completely change your perspective towards TV and print media ads. Now I look at ads completely differently

-This book is all about how you or your business can be remarkable and being the Purple Cow to get noticed.
-The book has hundreds of case studies how every business has or had of being remarkable.
+The book is all about how you or your business can be remarkable, and being the Purple Cow to get noticed.
+It has hundreds of case studies on how every business has or had of being remarkable.

-I wanted to prove that it is not waste of money at least not in India and so I started to look for some good ads running on Indian TV that may have helped Indian companies flourish because of good marketing and to my surprise I was utterly disappointed.
+I wanted to prove that it is not a waste of money at least not in India.
+So I started to look for some good ads running on Indian TV.
+Fevicol’s ads are some of those that have helped Indian companies flourish.
+However, there are very few good ads and majorly I was disappointed.

-Now I not only agree with Seth Godin that TV ads are just waste of money but I also found that so many TV ads that we see daily don’t have a single feature that is unique to their product.
+Now I not only agree with Seth Godin that TV ads are just a waste of money, but I also found that so many TV ads that we see daily don’t have a single feature that is unique to their product.

-Remember the actual ads may change over time but then I don’t think the stupidity of ads on Indian TV will.
+Remember, the actual ads may change over time, but then I don’t think the stupidity of ads on Indian TV will.

-We all know how stupid ads by Kurkure and Bingo can be and I don’t think those ads by Thumbs up and Pepsi needs any discussion here.
-So let us begin with other ads…
+We all know how stupid ads by Kurkure and Bingo can be, and I don’t think those ads by Thumbs up, and Pepsi needs any discussion here.

 With Idea Internet “no ullu banaving” which means if you have Idea Internet pack on your phone, no one can make you a fool.

 Things don’t stop only with Idea and Airtel (another telecom company in India) Internet ad is even one step further in stupidity.